The Hidden Costs of Ransomware Attacks

 Blog: Ransomware Repercussions

-Ransomware had another banner year, and if the weekly news stories are any indication we unfortunately don’t expect things to get better in the near future.
-The ransomware threat is so prevalent that it has become the top cyber exposure concern among risk professionals globally, according to the annual Allianz Risk Barometer.
-This ranking speaks volumes, considering that the same risk professionals identify cyber incidents overall as the biggest risk category, ahead of business interruption and natural disasters.
+The ransomware threat is so prevalent that it’s now the top cyber exposure concern among risk professionals globally, according to the annual Allianz Risk Barometer.
+This ranking speaks volumes, considering that the same risk professionals identify cyber incidents as the biggest overall risk category, ahead of business interruption and natural disasters.
+So in another survey we conducted with CISOs, it wasn’t surprising to learn that ransomware was the threat that concerned them the most, too.

-Don’t get us wrong the material damages of ransomware attacks by themselves can be tremendous.
-The average ransom alone was $812,360 last year, while the average cost of recovery was $1.4 million, according to Sophos data.
-IBM’s annual Cost of a Data Breach Report shows an even higher price tag of a ransomware attack: $4.5 million on average, not counting the ransom (surpassing the $4.35 million average cost of a data breach).
-Mitigation is not the only cost, either 86% of organizations report losing revenue.
+The material damages of ransomware attacks by themselves can be tremendous.
+The average ransom alone was $1.54 million last year, while the average cost of recovery was $1.82 million, according to Sophos data.
+IBM’s annual Cost of a Data Breach Report shows an even higher price tag of a ransomware attack: $5.13 million on average, not counting the ransom (surpassing the $4.45 million average cost of a data breach).
+Mitigation is not the only cost, either 84% of private sector organizations report losing revenue.

 The potential damages inflicted by ransomware, however, don’t stop at financial costs.
 Unlike data breaches or other attacks that mostly unfold behind the scenes, ransomware is usually a very visible crime.
 That means brand reputation could take just as big a hit as the bottom line.
-For example, more than a quarter of organizations that experience downtime due to a cybersecurity incident say their brand reputation suffered.
+For example, 46% of organizations experienced damage to their reputation and brand resulting from a cybersecurity incident.

 While reputational damage is difficult to measure, business leaders understand that brand reputation impacts the bottom line.
 On average, executives across the globe attribute 63% of their company’s market value to the company’s overall brand reputation.
 So it makes sense that damage to brand reputation was ranked by SpyCloud survey respondents as the second greatest impact of a ransomware attack on their organization.
 And these concerns are not unfounded: more than 60% of ransomware victims say they’ve lost a customer, and 38% say they’ve lost multiple clients as a result of reputational damage.

 Another area of the business that companies may not think about is personnel.
-Being in the middle of an attack is a stressful experience for everyone, and even employees not directly involved with mitigation are impacted, with 52% reporting trouble sleeping and other mental health issues.
-Additionally, 71% of employees say their productivity has been impacted.
+Being in the middle of a ransomware attack is a stressful experience for everyone, and even employees not directly involved with mitigation are impacted, with 52% reporting trouble sleeping and other mental health issues.
+Additionally, 71% of employees say their productivity has been impacted while dealing with ransomware recovery.

 These kinds of negative experiences contribute to job dissatisfaction.
 Whether dissatisfied employees leave the business or simply lose the enthusiasm for their job, the company’s bottom line will suffer in the long term.